mostafaznv/nova-video/README.md

 }
 ```

-> **Note**: When you have defined a larupload attachment entity in your model, you can't use the name of that entity for your nova fields. as you can see in above code, the second argument of make function is `videos`, not `video`.
+> When you have defined a Larupload attachment entity in your model, you should avoid using the same name for your Nova fields as the entity.
+As you can see in the code above, the second argument of the make function is `videos`, not `video`.

-> **Note**: Larupload has its own disk, so the third argument of make function (disk) is not used when you are using larupload to handle upload process.
+> Larupload has its own disk, so the third argument of make function (disk) is not used when you are using larupload to handle upload process.

 ## Get Video Metadata (Larupload)